-June 30, 2022: Com Amount Distributed Under the Equity Commitment Letters Amount Condition Condition Letters Amount Condition Condition Letters Out Ye Amount Outstanding Yet to be Fulfilled
+June 30, 2022: - Equity Commitment Letters Amount istributed Jnder the Equity ommitment Letters Amount Outstanding Yet to be Fulfilled

-,

 New River RNG \$ 16,562 \$ 14,775 \$ 1,787

 \$ 16,562 \$ 14,775 \$ 1,787

 Sales contracts with Related Parties

 In June 2020, TruStar, a wholly-owned subsidiary of the Company, contracted with Beacon to dispense Beacon's RNG, generate and market the resulting RINs created on behalf of Beacon.
 The term of this contract is September 1, 2020 through October 31, 2030.
 The Company receives non-cash consideration in the form of RINs or LCFSs for providing these services and recognizes the RINs or LCFSs received as inventory based on their estimated fair value at contract inception.
 During 2021, the Company acquired the remaining interests in Beacon.
 Therefore, all environmental fees earned is eliminated in the condensed consolidated statements of operations for the six months ended June 30, 2022.
 During 2021, the Company accounted Beacon under equity method for the period between January 1, 2021 and April 30, 2021 and consolidated Beacon for the remaining part of the year.
 Therefore, all environmental fees earned after May 1, 2021 is eliminated in the condensed consolidated statement of operations.
 For the period between January 1, 2021 and April 30, 2021, the company earned environmental processing fees of \$632, net of intersegment elimination.